Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Modifications and Explanations

+where \emph{T} is the inverse of the photon frequency and may be considered as a characteristic time of the photon being absorbed by the atom.
+Completing a measurement needs a time interval, $\triangle t\geq T$, then we obtain

+where \emph{h} is different from $\hbar/2$ in the Heisenberg uncertainty relation and the $\triangle t$ is not a time interval of two measurements.
+Similarly, in \emph{x} direction the change of the momentum of the atom is also equal to that of the photon, $\triangle p=h/cT$, where \emph{c} is the speed of light.
+Completing a measurement also needs a space extent, $\triangle x\geq cT$, then $\triangle p \triangle x\geq h$.

-The principle of the indistinguishability of identical particles in QM is that the wave function of the system is either symmetrical or antisymmetrical, and the system is in a pure entangled state.
-Our modification: The system can be in a pure entangled state only if there is the same INT between any pair of identical particles; when all INTs cease, any particle is free and is in an eigenstate having definite energy, momentum and angular momentum, and the pure entangled state of the system is disentangled and is only described as a mixed state.
+The principle of the indistinguishability of identical particles in NQM is that the wave function of the system is either symmetrical or antisymmetrical, and the system is in a pure entangled state.

+Our modification is: The system can be in a pure entangled state only if there exists INT between any pair of identical particles; when all INTs cease, any particle is free and is in an eigenstate having definite energy, momentum and angular momentum, and the pure entangled state of the system is disentangled and is only described as a mixed state.
 The indistinguishability fits for the mixed state as well as the pure entangled state.